CS

 Who Should Buy Which?

-Buy the Genesis GV70 if: You need more boot space, need stronger towing, or prefer Genesis's approach to design and ownership experience.
+Buy the Genesis GV70 if: You need more boot space, or prefer Genesis's approach to design and ownership experience.

-Buy the Mazda CX-90 if: You want the lower entry price, prioritise performance, want lower running costs, or prefer Mazda's approach to design and ownership experience.
+Buy the Mazda CX-90 if: You want the lower entry price, prioritise performance, want lower running costs, need stronger towing, or prefer Mazda's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Genesis GV70 and Mazda CX-90 trade blows across the spec sheet, and neither runs away with an outright win.
+The Mazda CX-90 takes 4 of 6 key spec categories and comes in at a lower price.
 The Mazda CX-90 will save you roughly $599 a year in fuel.
 If boot space matters, the Genesis GV70 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.